RS-Coop/QuasiNewton.jl/README.md

 ```

 ## Publications
 More information about R-SFN in can be found in the following publications.
-Please cite them if they are useful for your own work!
+Please cite them as appropriate!

 ### [Regularized Saddle-Free Newton: Saddle Avoidance and Efficient Implementation](https://rs-coop.github.io/projects/research/rsfn)
 ```bibtex